clj-holmes/clj-watson/README.md

-# clj-watson
+# `clj-watson`

 A Clojure tool for vulnerability checking.

-`clj-watson` is a software composition analysis (SCA) tool, that scans dependencies in a Clojure `deps.edn` file looking for vulnerable direct and transitive dependencies, and builds a report with all the information needed to help you understand how the vulnerabilities manifest in your software.
+`clj-watson` is a software composition analysis (SCA) tool that scans dependencies specified in a Clojure `deps.edn` file looking for vulnerable direct and transitive dependencies, and builds a report with all the information needed to help you understand how the vulnerabilities manifest in your software.